naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 Summary: A practical example to understand the concept of lifetimes and lifetime specifiers/parameters in Rust
 Status: published

-This post is meant for those who have some familiarity with Rust but are still trying to wrap their head around lifetimes.
+This article is meant for those who have some familiarity with Rust but are still trying to wrap their head around lifetimes.
 I don't claim to be an expert on this topic.
 I am also new to rust in the sense that there are many things about the language that I still haven't internalized.
 But at this point I feel comfortable reading and writing code with lifetimes and it doesn't hinder my productivity.

-I got the idea for this post while working on [tapestry](https://github.com/naiquevin/tapestry).
+I got the idea for this article while working on [tapestry](https://github.com/naiquevin/tapestry).
 I encountered a situation where a small change to a function necessitated the use of explicit lifetimes.
 It seemed like a perfect example to demonstrate the concept of lifetimes.
-I'll be using a similar but much simpler problem statement for this post.
+I'll be using a similar but much simpler problem statement for this article.

 Let's say we are implementing some kind of a static site generator in which the user can write different kind of posts using different